stackforge/fuel-docs/pages/release-notes/v4-1/050-known-issues.rst

   use_syslog=True
   use_stderr=False
   syslog_log_facility=LOG_LOCAL0
-  log_config=/etc/savanna/logging.conf
+  log_config=/etc/sahara/logging.conf

 Then add the following line to the [DEFAULT] section:

 ::

-  log_dir=/var/log/savanna
+  log_dir=/var/log/sahara

-Enabling "Open Stack debug logs" does not enable debug logs for Savanna
+Enabling "Open Stack debug logs" does not enable debug logs for Sahara
 -----------------------------------------------------------------------

 Enabling the "OpenStack debug logs" checkbox in the Fuel settings enables INFO level logging but does not enable DEBUG level logging.
 See `LP 1288475 <https://bugs.launchpad.net/fuel/+bug/1288475>`_.

-You can enable debug logging for Savanna by editing the  */etc/savanna/savanna.conf* file and adding the following line to the [DEFAULT] section:
+You can enable debug logging for Sahara by editing the  */etc/sahara/sahara.conf* file and adding the following line to the [DEFAULT] section:

 ::